 A Proper Knowledge is a beautifully crafted, penetrating investigation into the misunderstood pathways of both the brain and the heart.
 It is about how death can bind a family together even as it tears its individual members apart; how guilt can lead to creative—or destructive—acts, and how the search for love carries with it the potential for a cure.

-Excerpt from A Proper Knowledge
+Praise for A Proper Knowledge